Theobragstad/Snake/README.md

 **How to run**:
 - Ensure you've downloaded Processing 3+
 - Clone or download this repository into a new folder named 'snake'.
- - Processing should do this automatically for you if needed, but you will then need to move all files including the '.pde' one into this new folder.
+ - Processing should do this automatically for you if needed, but you will then need to move all files including the '.pde' one into this new folder so that resources are loaded correctly.
 - Make sure 'names.txt', 'scores.txt', and 'snake.pde' are in the same directory as the "data" folder.
 - Open and run 'snake.pde' in Processing 3 (4 works too).
 ___